-Infrastructure and Roads Committee
+Infrastructure and Roads Committee (IRC)

 The IRC will inspect, evaluate, and continually monitor all community assets to ensure they are properly maintained and their value to our community preserved.
-These assets include, but are not limited to the following: all roads, ponds, drainage systems, buildings, dams, lighting, bridges, docks, storage and parking areas.
+These assets include, but are not limited to the following: all roads, ponds, drainage systems, buildings, dams, lighting, bridges, docks, storage, and parking areas.

 To report a problem with a streetlight, please email the IRC with the number of the light (which can be found on its pole) and the problem: (1) lit all the time, (2) never lit (burned out), or (3) overheating (cycling on and off).

-Members: Larry Watson and TBD
+Members: Steve Vogel, Mike Shoaf, Larry Watson

-Recreational Facilities Committee
+Recreational Facilities Committee (RFC)

 The Recreational Facilities Committee was established to provide assistance and suggestions to The Springs HOA Board concerning the use and oversight of all public recreational areas throughout The Springs community.
 The goal is to establish and monitor rules that ensure equitable, appropriate, and safe enjoyment of the facilities by all entitled homeowners.
 At the same time, the regulations must also aim to preserve the integrity and extended usage of the facilities.

 The Springs at High Rock Security Committee is responsible for developing, implementing and monitoring the security plan for the community.
-The plan is intended to prevent unauthorized entry into the community and manage the access of the facilities as well as to implement a neighborhood watch program which partners law enforcement and community members working together to keep the neighborhood safe.
+The plan is intended to prevent unauthorized entry into the community and manage the access of the facilities as well as to implement a neighborhood watch program that partners law enforcement and community members working together to keep the neighborhood safe.